International Trade and Globalisation

 Knowledge

-Upon completion of the course, you will
+Upon completion of the course, the student will

 • have solid knowledge about international trade, globalisation and economic integration in the world,